6 Min Read

 Behaviors That Lead To Regrets After Midlife Crisis

-Regardless of those differences, there are certain behaviors that are characteristic of a midlife crisis that are common to men and to women as well, and these behaviors are typically what contribute to regrets after midlife crisis.
+Regardless of those differences, there are characteristic behaviors in a midlife crisis that are common to men and to women as well.
+These are typically what contribute to regrets after a midlife crisis.

 Among those behaviors are:

-Suddenly deciding changes need to be made, their current life isn’t satisfying, wanting to feel younger, or feeling that life’s too short and dreams that have been put off need to be realized right now fuel this behavior.
+Suddenly deciding changes need to be made, their current life isn’t satisfying, wanting to feel younger, or feeling that life’s too short and dreams need to be realized right now, fuel this behavior.

 For many this means a flurry of poorly thought-out changes.

-- Tunnel vision.
-One of the big sources of midlife crisis regret is the tunnel vision the sufferer experiences.
+One of the big sources of midlife crisis regret is the tunnel vision experienced.

-This tunnel vision means the midlife crisis sufferer sees nothing but their own end goal and thinks of no one’s feelings but their own.
-They look for ways to satisfy only their own needs and no one and nothing else matters.
+Tunnel vision means the midlife crisis sufferer sees nothing but their own goal and thinks of no one’s feelings but their own.

 Commonly Regretted Actions After A Midlife Crisis